Athletic Club (MG)

 Athletic Club, commonly referred to as Athletic, is a Brazilian professional club based in São João del-Rei, Minas Gerais founded on 27 June 1909.
 It competes in the Campeonato Brasileiro Série B, the second tier of Brazilian football, as well as in the Campeonato Mineiro, the top flight of the Minas Gerais state football league.

 Athletic is the only club in the Intermediate Geographic Region of Barbacena competing in the First Division of the Campeonato Mineiro.
 Since returning to professional football as a SAF, Athletic had a meteoric ascension and currently plays at the Campeonato Brasileiro Série B. Brazilians pronounce it stressing the last syllable: Athletic.

 History

 The club was founded on 27 June 1909.
-Its foundation had no relation with the team from Belo Horizonte which has a similar name and colour, Atlético Mineiro.
+Its foundation had no relation with the team Atlético Mineiro from Belo Horizonte, which has a similar name and colour.

 Return to professional football (2018–present)

 2018

 After 50 years out of professional football, the club returned in 2018.
 It disputed the Campeonato Mineiro Segunda Divisão, equivalent of the third division of the Campeonato Mineiro.
 The team qualified third in the first round.
 In the semifinals, it eliminated Valeriodoce, and gained access to the 2019 Campeonato Mineiro Módulo II.
 Athletic ended in second place, after losing the final on penalties to Coimbra Sports.